ArduPilot/ardupilot_wiki/common/source/docs/common-packetdigital-mppt.rst

 Connect the solar panel, MPPT, battery and autopilot as shown above.

-Once the solar panels provide more than 12V the board's LED should flash green.
+Once the solar panel provides more than 12V the board's LED should flash green.
 Initially it may be easiest to connect a 4S or 6S battery to the board's VIN port.

 Configuration
 -------------